JordanMcMullen361/JordanMcMullen361/README.md

 - I'm a Data Scientist/Data Analyst based in New Zealand ✈️
 - My interests include: D&D, Wood Working, Cooking/Eating delisious food
-- I’m looking to work on new and interint projects to further learn
+- I’m looking to work on new and interesting projects to further my learning.

 ## Pinned Projects

 - Personal Project
   - Any project that I deveopled myself.
-- Solo programming - projects done by myself.
+- Solo programming - projects done by myself
   - A pre-made challengeto learn.
 - Group projects
-  - Work done in groups to learn from and teach on another
+  - Work done in groups to learn from and teach on another.
 - Class Projects
   - Exploring data and learning new methods to analyse/model data.
 - Final Project - multi week project
-  - Indepth explorations of nutrional data and using predictive models to further explore data
+  - Indepth explorations of nutrional data and using predictive models to further explore data.

 <p align="center">
   <a href="https://skillicons.dev">